nicholbs/TryHackMe/Report.md

 Absence of appropriate boundary checking when receiving input can result in buffer overflow.

 In fact every program that asks for credentials have a similar input function.
-For example,
-Overflowing the input buffer when expected to write username "John Smith" Programs that ask for credentials, for example username and password for Facebook.
-The user is expected to write their name accordingly
+Behind the scenes a user can be expected to input their name with 20 characters.

-of programs with input

-Programs makes use of functions and

-are usually in C and C++ ob.
-The programs consists mainly of
+Write "John Smith" and the boundaries are met.
+Write "John Smithhhhhhhhhhhhhhhhh" and suddenly the buffer has overflown and all extra "h" will affect the next memory address.

+*Memory stack and addresses*